-From 2 November, the Nikon-Walkley Awards for Excellence in Photojournalism will be on display in the Fountain Court.
+The Nikon-Walkley Awards for Excellence in Photojournalism were on display in the Fountain Court from November 2020.
 The Walkley Awards for Excellence in Journalism are the highest honours in Australian journalism, celebrating excellence across all media.
 Since 1956, when the first Walkleys were presented in five categories, the awards have grown to 30 categories, including documentary film and non-fiction books.

 The Nikon-Walkley Awards for Excellence in Photojournalism recognise the work of photographers across a range of genres, from news and sport to portraiture and photographic essays.
 This exhibition lets us reflect on the year in news, through the individual worldviews and skilled camerawork of Australia's best photographers.

-You can view a montage of this year's finalists in the video below.
+You can view a montage of the year's finalists in the video below.

 Some of these images are the work of a split second.
 Others took months of research and trust-building.
 Photographers interact with their subjects with perhaps more intimacy than storytellers in any other medium; they can move you with a single frame.